What are lip and tongue ties, and how are they treated?

 What are tongue-ties and lip-ties?

 Tongue-ties and lip-ties happen when the fraenum (soft tissue attaching the lip and tongue to the gums) is too short or restricts the range of motion for the lip or tongue in some way.
-When this happens babies are unable to latch on properly because they cannot form the correct mouth shape.
-They may also have trouble swallowing and breathing.
-Because the tongue plays a crucial part in this movement.
+When this happens, babies are unable to latch on properly because they cannot form the correct mouth shape.
+They may also have trouble swallowing and breathing because the tongue plays a crucial part in the movement involved.

 What are the symptoms of tongue-ties and lip-ties?

 While this condition may be difficult to diagnose for the untrained eye, there are some symptoms to look out for.
 These include:

 - Discomfort or pain for the mother during feeding